atraplet/ecos4j/README.md

 The native solver must be installed on the machine. ecos4j doesn't ship any native implementation. ecos4j dynamically loads the native solver using the `java.library.path` in order to locate the native library.

-ecos4j has been tested on Windows 10 and Ubuntu 22.04 (WSL2) using the Zulu build of OpenJDK 21 and ECOS version v2.0.10.
+ecos4j has been tested on Windows 10 and Ubuntu 22.04 (WSL2) using the Eclipse Temurin build of OpenJDK 21 and ECOS version v2.0.10.
 Since Panama is in preview in Java 21 `--enable-preview` is required.
 Additionally, use `--enable-native-access=com.ustermetrics.ecos4j` to allow classpath based code to invoke the native code.

 ## Java bindings